Myanmar's Military Detains 3 Journalists in Shan State

 The Irrawaddy reports that the men were arrested on suspicion of liaising with members of an ethnic rebel armed group, the Ta'ang National Liberation Army (TNLA), likely under a vague, junta-era "unlawful association" law often used to suppress dissent.
 A senior reporter for the news website was among those detained.

-A statement posted by the commander-in-chief's Facebook page said the group was detained Monday after observing drug burning event organized by the TNLA, which is one of more than 20 non-state groups fighting the government.
+A statement posted by the commander-in-chief's Facebook page said the group was detained Monday after observing a drug burning event organized by the TNLA, which is one of more than 20 non-state groups fighting the government.
 The Myanmar government had organized similar events elsewhere to mark the U.N.’s International Day Against Drug Abuse and Illicit Trafficking, according to the Associated Press.

 The commander's statement said the three reporters — Lawi Weng of the Irrawaddy, Aye Nai and Pyae Phone Naing of the broadcaster Democratic Voice of Burma (DVB) — and four other unidentified detainees were accused of "connection to the TNLA terrorist group" and had been handed over to police for further questioning and possible arraignment, AP reports.